-The term paper will focus on a particular event or phenomenon for which library research assistance may prove invaluable.
+The research paper will focus on a particular event or phenomenon for which library research assistance may prove invaluable.
 Professional library assistance is available on campus, by phone at 540-441-8400, or by email at email@example.com .

 Many of the required readings and textbooks are on reserve and are available for 2 hour check out, in library use only, at the library circulations desk.
 Additional suggested resources:

 Oxford dictionary of the modern Islamic world, vols.
 1-4, at Ref DS 35.53 .O95 1995.

 The Arab Mind, by Raphael Patai, at DS 36.77 .P37 2007.

 Middle East Patterns, 4th edition, by Colbert C. Held, at DS 44 .H418 2006.